techtoys/Sharp-Color-Memory-LCD-EVK/README.md

      }
 ```

-The changes are summarized in the screen capture below:
+The changes are summarised in the screen capture below:

 <img src = "./docs/Building_the_project2.png">